…and here’s where it gets confusing

 Ah, and this one is easy.
 Both Obama and McCain are for the plan.
 That means that no matter who I support, I can support this plan and still support my candidate.
 Whew.
 I was getting worried I wouldn’t be able to ride first class on the Idealogue Express.
 These guys are on top of it.
 They support saving the economy.
 Candidates to the rescue and all that.
 U-S-A. Four more years.
 Suck my eggs.
 Wha?
 You’re telling me these two Senators who would travel back to Washington to make a yes vote can’t rally enough support on the other side of building to even get a chance to vote?
 How can these guys lead the free world if they can’t save the economy?
 And what’s all this about one candidate taking credit for the bill getting passed when it actually failed?
 And what about the other candidate not putting enough effort into it?
 Both of these guys suck?
 Really?
 They care more about their candidacies than the economy?
 Well, hell.

 Thank goodness for the media, because they will tell the truth and help me understand.
 Wait a sec.
 We’re watching CNN during the biggest point loss the stock market’s history and in the middle of the most high profile Congressional vote in recent memory and the CNN anchors and reporters are literally saying, “We really don’t know what’s going on here.”
 This isn’t breaking news, new territory, or silence-inspiring terrorist attacks.
 This is the world economy, parliamentary procedure, and democracy in action.
-You don’t know what’s going on?
+This could be the difference between people deciding to Aktien kaufen (buy stocks) or not.
+Inevitably, it could also impact the financial situation of many individuals across the country and the world.
+And you really don’t know what’s going on?
 Who hired Kyra Phillips and why wasn’t she fired before 5pm?
 I mean, damn, my friends and I use parliamentary procedure during bar room debates when we’re half in the bag.
 Point of order, for the love of all that’s holy.
 (Update: Just as I was posting this, G-Rob sent me this link to someone who apparently agreed with me in part).